Last updated: September 6th, 2023

 Scroll down the effects list.
 Enable all options for “Wheels lock” on your brake channel and your rears for “wheel slip”.
 I later went on to enable all four tyres for wheel slip to see if I could get understeer feedback.
 Still testing and tuning!

-Next, select “Effects profile” from the option tab at the top.
+Next, select “Effects profile” from the options tab at the top.
 This is where you tune the rumble motors.

 Here’s a useful how-to from Calvin explaining the wheels lock and slip settings (mine are in the screenshot of course!)